tamaloa/direktkreditverwaltung/README.md

 9. optional: `$ cp config/settings.yml_template config/settings.yml` and edit according to your needs

+10. optional - seed your db:
+    * `$ cp db/seeds.rb_template db/seeds.rb` and edit according to your needs
-10. optional: `$ rake db:seed` to load default content into db
+    * `$ rake db:seed` to load the content into db